4 miles W of Tiverton

 Perched atop a meadow on an alpaca farm, this lovely little hideaway boasts idyllic views of rural green pastures and gentle countryside hills.
 As the sun dips, creating golden, pink hues across the farm, sink into the dreamy hot tub for a romantic evening with that special someone.
 Admire uninterrupted views as the alpacas quietly graze, drifting into a state of pure relaxation.
 As night falls, head inside the hut, light the wood-burner and get cosy in the most romantic space, crafted perfectly for two.
 Your beloved pooch is also welcome to join you at Alpaca Hideaway, where your days will be filled with countryside rambles and cosy pub lunches.

 This small and soulful escape provides a gorgeous living space for your glamping getaway.
 The sumptuous double bed is snuggled to the right of the hideaway, where you are sure to have an utterly blissful night’s sleep.
 You will be sleeping under a duvet and resting your head on pillows made by the owners from the alpaca fleece, which is super soft, warm and surprisingly light!
-To the left, you will find the stylish kitchen area, complete with electric hob, microwave and fridge with a freezer compartment.
+To the left, you will find the stylish kitchen area, complete with electric oven, electric hob, microwave and fridge with a freezer compartment.
 Pop on the radio and listen to soft melodies play in the background as you enjoy your morning brew on the sun soaked deck.
 The shower room is situated to the far left of the hut, beautifully presented and perfect for freshening up after a day of adventures.
 As night falls, light the wood-burner, get cosy under a blanket and embrace the heavenly hygge ambience Alpaca Hideaway has to offer.

 The large decking area boasts uninterrupted views from every angle.
 It is simply idyllic for slow mornings listening to birdsong, indulging in delicious fresh pastries accompanied by a pot of golden coffee.
 On a summer's day, this is the perfect little sun trap, get lost in a new book or treat yourself to a refreshing G&T. Nestled in the corner of your enclosed decking, sits the gorgeous hot tub, positioned perfectly to marvel at the tranquil countryside.
 Watch the fluffy alpacas quietly graze across the field, or say hello to them yourself!
 (Please pop in to see the owners if you’d like to get close and meet the alpacas).
 The lovely owners have been breeding these delightful animals for 25 years.
 They are inquisitive, but completely harmless and truly add something extra special to your countryside retreat in wonderful Devon.